-Life sized replica of New Orleans shotgun shack built in St. Paul, MN
+Life sized replica of New Orleans shotgun house built in St. Paul, MN

 Wood, Cardboard, Ice, Home furnishings

 Deep North (Excerpt), HD Video, Total Running Time 8:09

 As a counterpart to the many socio-cultural stigmas associated with the “Deep South,” Larson has imagined a “Deep North” region where deviance accrues in frigid temperatures, rural terrain and paranoiac isolation.
 In this work Larson recreates a fully furnished Louisiana-style shotgun shack in the frigid hinterlands of Minnesota and covers everything in “thick, unrelenting ice.”
 The only things that breathes in this uncanny edifice is a triad of industrious protagonists in felt uniforms as they transport tubes of ice from the front of the house to the back via a medieval-looking machine.